London Sightseeing special offers

 Windsor, Stonehenge & Bath

-Includes entrance to Windsor Castle and Stonehenge, plus traditional pub lunch - why not try the fish and chips?
+Includes entrance to Windsor Castle, Stonehenge and pub lunch

 Stonehenge: The most famous prehistoric monument in the world, and now a world heritage site, Stonehenge stands alone in the vast empty tract of Salisbury plain.
 Its origins date back nearly 5,000 years and it has been home to pagan religion and spiritual worship, not to be mention public debate ever since.
 What was this vast collection of stones intended for?
 Was it observatory of the moon, a temple to the sun, or an elaborate cemetery?
 Who were the people who carried and carved these 40 ton rocks?
 Come and unlock the secrets for yourself and marvel at this remarkable and mysterious feat of ancient engineering and design.

-Bath: The final stop is Bath, another world heritage site.
+Bath**: The final stop is Bath, another world heritage site.
 Bath is a beautiful Georgian city with delightful crescents, terraces and architecture.
-Following your guided tour of the city, there will be plenty of time to shop and explore.
-Why not head to the Jane Austen centre or enjoy afternoon tea in the Pump Rooms while listening to the string quartet?
+Following a panoramic tour of the city, there will be time to visit Bath Abbey and Pulteney Bridge overlooking the river Avon cascading over the weir.
+And you can shop, explore or take afternoon tea in the Pump Rooms while listening to the string quartet.

 Please note: On occasion the State Apartments are closed and as an alternative you shall visit Queens Mary's Doll's House and St Georges Chapel.
 On Sunday St Georges Chapel is closed, there will be extra time to explore castle precincts.